← Back to research

 TierPriceIncludes

-Licensing model: MIT open source; App Store versions support development
+Licensing model: MIT open source; App Store versions support development.
+No subscriptions or in-app purchases.

 Competitive Positioning